Looking for a place to just get away from it all for a weekend? These Minnesota road trips have something for everyone!

 Pro Tip: This is a great area to explore by campervan!
 Read my beginner’s guide to renting a campervan to plan your adventure.

-I fell in love with Bear Head Lake and Scenic State Parks, both designed to be explored on land or by water.
+I fell in love with Scenic and Bear Head Lake State Parks, both designed to be explored on land or by water.
 It’s easily one of my favorite weekend road trips from Minneapolis.

 Plan your Minnesota Iron Range road trip now!

-Great for: Hiking, camping, biking, fishing, native Ojibwe culture, mining history and more.
+Great for: Hiking, camping, canoeing, biking, fishing, native Ojibwe culture, mining history and more.

 3 | Duluth, MN